Gavin-Song/Indefinite-Detention/README.md

 ### Serve the game yourself
 If you want to host the game yourself, simply serve the game folder.
 You will need to register for a peerjs API key at [http://peerjs.com/](http://peerjs.com/) Once you get that, modify the following lines in `js/multiplayer.js`

+NOTE: Peer.js currently doesn't support HTTPS, you will need to host your own peer.js server if you want to support HTTPS

 ```javascript
 const API_KEY = 'YOUR API KEY HERE' // Peer.js API key